Mento (character): Fictional character biography

 In Swamp Thing, Mento is recruited by John Constantine for a small gathering of powerful beings to assist in a battle taking place in Hell.
 The demonic forces are facing an entity that could easily overwhelm and destroy them, even with the aid of divine forces.
 Using Mento to get a 'read' on the situation, John assists the battle with magical power.
 Despite the defeat of the entity, Sargon the Sorcerer and Zatara are killed and Mento is driven insane.

 Dayton, now in a wheelchair, resumes his Mento identity and lashes out at Garfield, blaming him for the deaths of the original Doom Patrol.
 He then proceeds to create his own team, the Hybrid, to challenge the Teen Titans.
-After multiple encounters, the members of Hybrid defy Dayton and join the Titans in curing him.
+After multiple encounters, the members of Hybrid defy Mento and join the Titans in curing him.
 Raven cures him of his madness and he seems to discard the helmet.

-Much later, Dayton hires Deathstroke to find the Titans during the Titan Hunt.
+Much later, Dayton hires Deathstroke to find the Titans during the Titan Hunt storyline.
 Afterwards, he becomes the "Crimelord" and tries to frame Deathstroke for murder, but Dayton's identity and plans are revealed and Deathstroke is cleared of all charges.

-One Year Later

-Steve Dayton is revealed to have returned with the rest of the Doom Patrol.
+One Year Later, Steve Dayton is revealed to have returned with the rest of the Doom Patrol.
 Though a member of the Patrol, he furiously writes novels (remarking that he intends to entitle the series My Greatest Adventure), supposedly spurred on by a creative streak created by the helmet.
 He also seems to have developed an addiction again to his helmet, as he claims that Rita is only in love with Mento and not Steve Dayton.
 He claims to remember his days as the Crimelord, calling them "a glitch in the helmet".

 Seeing the truth about Niles Caulder, who is trying to convince Kid Devil to join the Doom Patrol by telling him that the Titans will always despise him as a freak, Dayton shakes off his addiction and finally removes the helmet.
 Thinking clearly again for the first time in years, he takes the control of the Doom Patrol from Caulder.

 In the 2010 run of Doom Patrol, Mento is revealed to have left the Patrol, despite still being in contact with Caulder.
 Estranged from his wife, as his marriage failed when Rita found out how Dayton routinely used his mind-reading powers on her, he is called back by Caulder to stop an alien hive mind by using Rita as a proxy.
-Upon becoming aware of this new violation, Rita cuts ties with Mento, blaming Caulder too for her mistreatment.
+After learning of this new violation, Rita cuts ties with Mento, blaming Caulder too for her mistreatment.

+In 2011, "The New 52" rebooted the DC Universe.
+Steve Dayton's history with Elasti-Girl and Beast Boy remains intact.
+After the apparent death of Elasti-Girl, Dayton has his assistant Breuer raise Beast Boy.

+In the "DC Rebirth" series Justice League: No Justice, Amanda Waller recruits Mento into Task Force XI, a group of telepaths, to combat Brainiac.